MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ni-ntddscsi-ioctl_mpio_pass_through_path.md

 ## -description

-This I/O control code allows an application or kernel driver to send a SCSI command to a designated real LUN.
+This I/O control code allows an application or kernel driver to send an SCSI command to a designated real LUN.
 The following restrictions apply to the use of this I/O control code:

 <ul>
 <li>